 The secondary solution is the move towards high quality carbon-friendly materials, products and processes during design and construction.

 Our contribution is helping you to efficiently collect the deep built world data on the grade, health and condition of structures to secure quality materials and longevity of the built world.

 Let’s work together to jointly avoid the Age Of Human Extinction.

-Join us on September 22, 2022 at #KEY22SET Built World Keynote and Product Launch Event to find out more about embodied carbon in the built environment and the solutions for quality, safety and longevity of structures.
+Watch the #KEY22SET Built World Keynote and Product Launch Event to find out more about embodied carbon in the built environment and the solutions for quality, safety and longevity of structures.